bradleypeterson/AlgoGauge/DEV-README.md

 AlgoGaugeCLI:
 │
+├───algorithms  # Contains files related to running any algorithms │   ├───arrays.hpp # Contains all the array logic
+│   ├───hash_algs.cpp  # Contains all the hash table logic
+│   ├───linkedList.hpp # Contains all the linked list logic
-├───algorithms  # Contains files related to running any algorithms │   ├───RandomNum.hpp  # File containing logic to generate random numbers │   ├───hash_algs.cpp  # Contains all the hash table logic │   └───sort_7algs.cpp  # Contains all the Sorting Algorithms logic │
+│   ├───RandomNum.hpp  # File containing logic to generate random numbers │   └───sort_7algs.cpp  # Contains all the Sorting Algorithms logic
+│
-├───CLI_Parsing  # Contains files related to parsing out command line arguments │   └───CLI_Parsing.hpp  # File for parsing out command line arguments.
+├───CLI_Parsing  # Contains files related to parsing out command line arguments │   ├───algorithm_caller.hpp # Takes parsed commands from CLI_Parsing.hpp and calls the algorithms.
+│   └───CLI_Parsing.hpp  # File for parsing out command line arguments.
 Also, manages the running algorithms │
-├───dependencies  # Contains any third party libraries (TPL) │   ├───cxxopts.hpp  # TPL for auto parsing the command line arguments (this does a lot of heavy lifting) │   └───Perf.hpp  # Library that I wrote to make interfacing with Perf a lot easier (this is not a TPL) │
+├───dependencies  # Contains any third party libraries (TPL) │   ├───cxxopts.hpp  # TPL for auto parsing the command line arguments (this does a lot of heavy lifting) │   ├───PerfEvent.hpp  # Library that I wrote to make interfacing with Perf a lot easier (this is not a TPL) │   └───subprocess.h # TODO: add info on what this does.
+│
+├───MultiLanguage  # Contains the files for multi-language logic. (sorting algorithms only) │
 ├───CMakeLists.txt  # File that tells cmake or make how to build this project └───main.cpp  # Main runner.
 No logic is included here.
 Only used as a starting point.